sunlightpolicy/open-data-policy-hub/library/all.md

 ---
 layout: primary
-title: List of all open-data policies
+title: List of all open data policies
 ---

 {% include base.html %}

-These are all the open-data policies we have on this site:
+These are all the open data policies we have on this site:

 <ul>
 {% assign docs = site.policies | sort: "place" %}